-I developed an obsession for decorating my room at a young age because of my mom’s enthusiasm with home decor.
+I developed an obsession with decorating my room at a young age because of my mom’s enthusiasm for home decor.
 I remember waiting in department stores begging for a pretzel as she pondered over which color sheets or furniture should be in mine and my sister’s room.
 It wasn’t until recently that I learned she dreamed of being an interior designer before college, but then went into computer science (go women in STEM!!).

-Ever since middle school, I’ve been creating my own DIY projects via Tumblr searches (throwback), YouTube and the Pinterest.
+Ever since middle school, I’ve been creating my DIY projects via Tumblr searches (throwback), YouTube and the Pinterest.
 BTW, if you have Pinterest add me!

-Your room is your own space to control, so it’s important to be comfortable – regardless of how much time you spend there.
+Your room is your space to control, so it’s important to be comfortable – regardless of how much time you spend there.
 Even in college, I went all out with personalizing my dorm room.